 A DSTR fellow at St. Anne’s-Belfield teaches two sections of the same course, works closely with the mentor with whom they share a common class preparation, regularly observes classes taught by the mentor and other colleagues, and attends gatherings of all new teachers to the school.
 In all other ways, the fellow is considered a full member of the faculty.
 He or she will reside in our dormitory, coach athletics or work in community service, and participate in the full life of the School.
 Additional information on the Day School Teaching Residency program is viewable here.

-To apply for a Teaching Fellow position, please send a cover letter, resume, transcript and letter of recommendation to Associate Head of School for Academics Beth Miller at email@example.com.
+At this time we are accepting applications for candidates for Upper School computer science, Grades K - 8 Spanish, or Upper School visual arts.
+To apply for a Teaching Fellow position, please send a cover letter, resume, transcript and letter of recommendation to Associate Head of School for Academics Beth Miller at firstname.lastname@example.org.
 St. Anne’s-Belfield is committed to building a culturally diverse faculty, and strongly encourages applications from candidates of all races, colors, religions, genders, sexual orientations, and national and ethnic origins.